Writing and Organizing Tests

 })

 The following suite of tests will only execute when running in the Firefox browser.
-It will overwrite the viewport resolution in one of the tests, and will merge any current environment variables with the provided ones.
+Additionally, it will overwrite the viewport resolution.

 describe(